Find out what to see in Budapest in 2 days

-What To Expect In Budapest – know before you go:
+What To Expect during 2 days in Budapest – know before you go:

 The official language is Hungarian, the 13th most widely spoken first language in Europe, with around 13 million native speakers.
 It’s also one of the official languages of the European Union.

 The official currency is the Hungarian Forint (HUF) in Hungary.
 However, you can pay with Euros in several places.

 The average temperature in summer is around 25 degrees.
 Surprisingly, Budapest average sunshine hours surpass most European capitals.
 Budapest has exceptionally high levels of sunshine hours from April to September that matches those of cities like Barcelona.
 During May, June, July, August, and September you are most likely to experience good weather with pleasant average temperatures.
 On average, the coolest month is January, with temperatures averaging at around minus 1 degrees.